When Your Toddler Won’t Sleep: 10 Positive Parenting Bedtime Tips

 7. Leave music on during the night; classic music, their favourite nursery rhymes or the sounds of nature can provide background noise that helps children stay asleep through lighter periods of sleep, as well as providing relaxation.

-8. Leave your child a note at the bottom of their bed once they fall asleep, to be found in the morning- this will give them something to look forward to as they fall asleep.
+8. Help them process the bedtime experience by leaving your child a note at the bottom of their bed once they fall asleep, to be found in the morning- this will give them something to look forward to as they fall asleep.
 For younger children and toddlers, have their favourite teddy hold the note as if it is from them.

-9. Make a ‘hug button‘- draw a small heart on your child’s palm and one on yours, and press them together.
-Whenever your child feels lonely they can press the button to get a ‘hug’ from you!
+9. Give them pre-prepared comfort by making a ‘hug button‘- draw a small heart on your child’s palm and one on yours, and press them together.
+Whenever your child feels lonely at nighttime they can press the button to get a ‘hug’ from you!
 My genius friend Nell came up with this the other day to help her son feel less nervous going into school and it worked a treat!

 10. Put a Blue Light filter on any electronic devices that your child uses such as iPads or iPhones- you can get these in an app and it helps filter out the blue light that is emitted from the screen and can interrupt sleep patterns.